georgian-io/GAL/Workshops/2024-03-22_LLM-Evaluation-Deployment/Evaluation/README.md

 cp .env-template .env
 ```

-Add any necessary API keys there following the given format (see below for information on what keys are needed).
+Add any necessary API keys there following the given format.
+Specifically, you will need a key for your LLM (if you're using an API), a key for [LangSmith](https://smith.langchain.com/) (optional; it's called `LANGCHAIN_API_KEY` in the config), and a key for [Langfuse](https://langfuse.com/) (optional).
+Both LangSmith and Langfuse offer free API keys which can be obtained on their respective websites by creating an account.
+You can see the section below for mroe details.

 ## Quick-Start: